 I have been reminded this week of the Prayer of Jabez in 1 Chronicles 4:10 – “Now Jabez called on the God of Israel saying, ‘Oh, that You would bless me indeed, and enlarge my territory, that Your hand would be with me, and that You would keep me from evil, that I may not cause pain.’
 And God granted his request.”

 God has blessed us indeed, and it seems He has expanded our territory.
-When we first felt called to Kenya, it appeared that the focus was 100% on the Valley of Truth Learning Centre in the Tassia Slums of Nairobi.
+When we first felt called to Kenya, it appeared that the focus was 100% on the school in the Tassia Slums of Nairobi.
 Oh, how we were blessed by serving, and continuing to serve, the dear children there.
 Out of nowhere, however, came an invitation to Western Kenya, near the border of Uganda, to speak at a Women’s Conference at Ematsayi.
 Upon our arrival, we were housed in a totally empty Clinic/Hospital that had been out of use for some time, with no personnel nor funds to staff and supply it.
 This is the nicest, most modern building in the entire area, and to see it sitting there, unused, was a tragedy.

 My first thought was of our dear college friend, C.H.
 McClure, a retired physician living in Galveston.
 I e-mailed him and said the place had “C.H.” written all over it.
 That was in late August.
 C.H. leaves with his family on Saturday to train a nurse and a clinic officer, and do whatever is necessary to get medical help to the people who live in the Bush Country around Kakamega.
 In his owns words, he’s “ready to draw his sword and do battle with the dragon,” very excited and grateful for the opportunity to serve his fellowman again.